Vivid Sydney commands more than a 5-minute walk to see the lights.

-They're the restaurants, cafes, food stalls and food trucks paving the Vivid pathway and keeping you well sated so you can enjoy the colour and lights in all their glory.
-Some are even offering special Vivid menus and deals to make your journey through the lights that much brighter.
+They're the restaurants, cafes and food trucks paving the Vivid pathway and keeping you well sated so you can enjoy the colour and lights in all their glory.
+Some even offer special Vivid menus and deals to make your journey through the lights that much brighter.

 The hotspots outside of Sydney Harbour that were perfect for hangry Vivid attendees:

 Wherever a festival is, food trucks will follow - and Vivid is no exception to the rule.
-For the festival, the best variety of food trucks tend to hang around the Overseas Passenger Terminal, Circular Quay, Sydney Opera House and Maritime Museum.
+For the festival, the best variety of food trucks tend to hang around the Overseas Passenger Terminal and Circular Quay.

 Restaurants at Barangaroo

-One of Sydney's newest precincts is took Vivid by storm in the culinary department with more than 10 of its waterfront restaurants taking on the Vivid challenge.
+Barangaroo takes Vivid by storm in the culinary department with its waterfront restaurants taking on the Vivid challenge.
 That is, to curate a glowing menu to excite and delight.
-Highlights included glow-in-the-dark fairy floss at Banksii, trio of rainbow sliders at United, Garden of Sweet Delights dessert at 12-Micron (pictured), colour-changing tea at Rabbit Hole and pink and green ice cream sandwiches at Devon's Cafe.

 Food stalls at the Royal Botanic Gardens

-Before you tucked into the light show overtaking the Royal Botanic Gardens for Vivid, there was the chance to tuck into its smorgesboard of food options.
+Before you tuck into the light show at the Royal Botanic Gardens, tuck into its smorgesboard of food options.

-With Vivid expanding out to Chatswood once again, so too did the food offerings.
-All manner of food stalls paved the way from Chatswood Station to the concourse throughout the festival and took on an Asian hawker flair and this year we're expecting much of the same.
+All manner of food stalls pave the way from Chatswood Station to the concourse throughout the festival.
+In previous years it's taken on an Asian hawker flair and this year we're expecting much of the same.

-To keep the masses entertained, Westfield Chatswood has featured food and entertainment delights for the family.
+To keep the masses entertained, Westfield Chatswood typically features family-friendly entertainment as well.

 Vivid restaurants and bars

 You gotta love a restaurant that plays nice with events.
-These guys jumped on the Vivid bandwagon once again for 2018 by offering spesh meals and extended hours to amp up your Vivid experience.
+These guys are jumping on the Vivid bandwagon once again by offering spesh meals and extended hours to amp up your Vivid experience.
 The best bit?
 Heaps of these places don't take reservations which means you can pop in and out whenever you like.

 The Hilton Sydney

 The Hilton is synonymous for delivering colourful cocktail concoctions in its Marble Bar whenever Vivid comes around, and this past event it also offered a pre-show 2-course meal in the Glass Brasserie.
-At just $189 for two, it's was a steal that came with the added bonus of a window seat.
-Because you really must see the view.
+This year's offerings are yet to be announced Stay tuned, though.

 Meat Wine and Co.

 Perfectly positioned in Barangaroo overlooking the waterfront Meat Wine and Co. has the chops to set your Vivid night on fire.
 Whether you were after a late lunch before the sun sets or a two or three course dinner as the lights dance around you this restaurant has you covered during Vivid.
-And because the meals here are all about the cocktail, Meat Wine and Co. also served up brilliantly bright Vivid-inspired cocktails on the night.
+And because the meals here are all about the cocktail, Meat Wine and Co. serves up brilliantly bright Vivid-inspired cocktails on the night.
 Because that's just the way they roll.
 You can book your spot through Red Balloon.